-It is no secret that most parents make sure their kids get enough sleep on a school night, wear a coat in the winter so they don't get sick and shower at least a couple of times a week to rinse of the grime that kids can often drag home.
+It's no secret that most parents make sure their kids get enough sleep on a school night, wear a coat in the winter so they don't get sick, and shower at least a couple of times a week to rinse of the grime.
 But when it comes to being sure the kids eat healthily, many parents often throw in the towel way too soon.
 What is it about eating healthy that scares parents away from a potential food fight?
 It can be difficult, but the truth is, when handled correctly it doesn't need to be a fight at all.

 Getting your whole family onboard to eating healthy may sound like a daunting task, but in reality it doesn't have to be.
 Start by focusing on the many benefits your family will have by leading a healthy lifestyle.
 By recognizing how much better it will be for your family to be eating healthier foods, feeling energized, boosting their immune systems and all be following the same diet regimen, you can begin to see its value.
 Imagine how nice it would be to have your children ask for another helping of broccoli, drink up a full glass of milk, carry a water bottle to school to stay hydrated and eat their veggies with a smile on their face.
 Take a look at some simple strategies to get your family onboard to a healthy lifestyle.